ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

   max_phosphorus: 100, # Float | The maximum amount of phosphorus in milligrams the recipe can have.
   min_potassium: 0, # Float | The minimum amount of potassium in milligrams the recipe must have.
   max_potassium: 100, # Float | The maximum amount of potassium in milligrams the recipe can have.
-  min_selenium: 0, # Float | The minimum amount of selenium in grams the recipe must have.
+  min_selenium: 0, # Float | The minimum amount of selenium in micrograms the recipe must have.
-  max_selenium: 100, # Float | The maximum amount of selenium in grams the recipe can have.
+  max_selenium: 100, # Float | The maximum amount of selenium in micrograms the recipe can have.
   min_sodium: 0, # Float | The minimum amount of sodium in milligrams the recipe must have.
   max_sodium: 100, # Float | The maximum amount of sodium in milligrams the recipe can have.
   min_sugar: 0, # Float | The minimum amount of sugar in grams the recipe must have.